tkilla64/eurorack/README.md

 Voltage Controlled Oscillator based on the AS3340.

 909-hihat:
 This is the classic TR-909 Hi Hat with the crispy lo-fi samples that we all love.

 909-kick:
 TR-909 kick based on the Hex Inverter NeinOhNein Bass Drum with all mods included.

+909-rimshot:
+TR-909 rimshot based on the Hex Inverter NeinOhNein Rimshot design.

 909-snare:
 TR-909 snare based on the Hex Inverter NeinOhNein Snare Drum.

 bassbuddy:
 Step sequencer for the Erica Synths BASSLINE DIY.